Equipment for hire

 TV monitors |

 General purpose black and white monitor from the early 1950's.
-One in good working order, the other can be made into 'simulated practical' if required.
+Two in good working order, a third unit is available as 'simulated practical' if required.
+The larger image shows the monitors 'dressed'for a recent production

 |